-Note above that some dissertation credits or course work may be reserved for summer sessions to ensure continuous enrollment of the student during his/her tenure in the ENDY program.
-All student on 12 month appointments are required to take 3 hours in summer session and once a student is ABD he/she must be enrolled in at least one hour each semester until graduation.
+Note above that some dissertation credits or course work may be reserved for Summer sessions to ensure continuous enrollment of the student during his/her tenure in the ENDY program.
+All student on 12 month appointments are required to take 3 hours in Summer session.
+Students on 9 month appointment are only required to register for class in summer if that is the anticipated graduation semester.
+Once a student is ABD he/she must be enrolled in at least one hour each semester (Spring and Fall) until graduation (excluding Summer unless it is the semester of graduation).